uoitsci/packer-examples-for-vsphere/README.md

 > **Note**
 >
-> Static IP assignement is only supported by Linux (except SUSE) for now.
+> Static IP assignment is only supported for the Linux machine images (except SUSE).

 ##### Storage Variables (Optional)